Skip to content

 • Present a professional training seminar on a topic related to group therapy

-• Serve as a co-consultant to LGBT student groups/clubs on campus
+• Serve as a co-consultant to LGBTQ+ student groups/clubs on campus

-• Work with the LGBT Center on a special project
+• Work with the LGBTQ Center on a special project

 Multicultural

-• Serve as liaison/consultant to offices that serve diverse students or clubs/organizations representing diverse students
+• Serve as liaison/consultant to offices that serve students from a wide variety of identities and backgrounds

-• Serve on the Counseling Center's Diversity Outreach Team
+• Serve on the Counseling Center's Outreach Team

-• Complete a special project that will help meet the needs of diverse students and/or help the CC connect with diverse and underrepresented populations
+• Complete a special project that will help meet the needs of and/or help the CC connect with underrepresented populations

-• Provide individual and/or group therapy to diverse students
+• Provide individual and/or group therapy to students with a wide range of identities

-• Provide a training seminar, lead a lunch and learn (or other professonal development activity) related to working with diverse clients
+• Provide a training seminar, lead a lunch and learn (or other professional development activity) related to working with students from underrepresented populations

 Mindfulness/Mind-Body